 A mastery of modern economics and the analytical skills needed to succeed in this job market make this program ideal for those interested in becoming practitioners in industry, the financial sector, government, regulatory agencies or international organizations.
 Available options to obtain rigorous training in advanced theory also make this program ideal for students who aspire to a PhD in economics or plan to work in economics research.

-This is an official STEM Designated Degree Program.
+- This is an official STEM Designated Degree Program

-An undergraduate degree in economics is not required for admission into the program, which is designed to be completed in about 18 months.
-Electives are offered in many disciplines, including managerial economics, public finance, international economics and health economics.
+Refer to the Drexel University Catalog for complete degree requirements and course descriptions.
+Economics and related business electives are offered in many disciplines, including managerial economics, public finance, international economics and health economics.
 Students can also take courses in other Drexel LeBow disciplines such as finance or management.
 Courses are also available from Drexel’s Public Policy program and Mathematics Department.